PlatinumFoxTail/Databases-WebProgramming_Hobbyapp/README.md

 - It is possible search for meaning of abbrevations through the "Search BCI abbrevations" link
 - It is possible to search and add literature.
 NB!
 The keywords section should be added within {}
 - It is possible to search and add stakeholders.
-- The user sign in and out, as well as admin rights still need to be added.
+- Admin rights still need to be added.

 II.
 Literature page improvement needs:
 - The accepted form of BCI literature search should be dipslayed in the search boxes in gray e.g. keywords as {keyword1, keyword2}